rathboma/rathboma.github.com/_posts/2014-06-08-sql-engines-for-hadoop.md

 ---
-title: 8 SQL-on-Hadoop frameworks worth checking out
+title: "8 SQL-on-Hadoop frameworks worth checking out"
 layout: post
-description: A rundown of the common query engines for Hadoop, with some of their pros/cons
+description: "A rundown of the common query engines for Hadoop, with some of their pros/cons"
 subject: hadoop
 tags:
   - Hadoop
   - hive
   - impala
   - shark
   - Hawq
+published: true
 ---

 The language of data is SQL, so naturally lots of tools have been developed to bring SQL to Hadoop.
 They range from simple wrappers on top of *Map Reduce* to full data warehouse implementations built on top of HDFS and everywhere in between.